Reconnecting Community and Celebrating Together

 Everyone is welcome, and admission is free.

 Limited parking is available.
 The university encourages the public to consider taking public transit or walking or cycling to Royal Roads along the Galloping Goose Regional Trail.
-On-campus transportation between event locations is available for Elders and Guests who need assistance.
+Accessible parking will be available for those with a valid permit.

 Schedule of events

-- Traditional canoe landing protocol practice and welcoming ceremony on the shore of the Esquimalt Lagoon led by Lekwungen (Songhees) Nation Elder Butch Dick and Elder Elmer George
+- Traditional canoe landing protocol practice on the shore of the Esquimalt Lagoon led by Lekwungen (Songhees) Nation Elder Butch Dick

 - Traditional plant walks on Charlie's Trail along Colwood Creek with Cowichan Elder Kenneth Elliott and TSAWOUT Elder Earl Claxton Jr.